ewave-com/devbox-linux/_doc/articles/project_env_project_json.md

 ### Subsection `sources->db`
 Subsection `sources->db` defines params of database dump storage.
 You can specify a source of sql dump in raw or gzipped format to be downloaded.
-The section required for platform tools command `core:setup:db`. (see related [DevBox Platform Tools](platform_tools.md)) Dump file will be downloaded to the directory specified in the param subsection `local_temp_path`, then it will be unzipped within this directory if required and imported to project database host described in your project .env.
+The section required for platform tools command `core:setup:db`. (see related [DevBox Platform Tools](platform_tools.md))

+Dump file will be downloaded to the directory specified in the param subsection `local_temp_path`, then it will be unzipped within this directory if required and imported to project database host described in your project .env.

+The option `import_gzipped_sql_directly` is responsible for the dump import approach.
+It defines if imported dump will be unpacked "on fly" to be imported to mysql.
+Otherwise GZ archive will be unzipped to separate sql file and then this plain sql file will be imported.
+Unpacking "on fly" is usefull when you have to import large dump file but free disk space is poor.
+Default option is `true`, so this option could be omitted.
+Set it to `false` only if you faced with some troubles the feature and want to perform import using 2 separate files.

 Available value of 'source_type': `owncloud`, `ftp`, `http`, `local`.